How to run ASP.NET Core Web Application as a service on Linux without reverse proxy, no NGINX or Apache

 sudo mkdir /srv/AspNetSite sudo chown yourusername /srv/AspNetSite/ dotnet publish -c Release -o /srv/AspNetSite/

-cd /srv/AspNetSite/ ./AspNetSite # Output should looks like this: # info: Microsoft.Hosting.Lifetime[0] # Now listening on: http://localhost:5000 # info: Microsoft.Hosting.Lifetime[0] # Now listening on: https://localhost:5001 # info: Microsoft.Hosting.Lifetime[0] # Application started.
-Press Ctrl+C to shut down. # info: Microsoft.Hosting.Lifetime[0] # Hosting environment: Production # info: Microsoft.Hosting.Lifetime[0] # Content root path: /srv/AspNetSite
+/srv/AspNetSite/AspNetSite # output: # info: Microsoft.Hosting.Lifetime[14] # Now listening on: http://localhost:5000 # info: Microsoft.Hosting.Lifetime[14] # Now listening on: https://localhost:5001 # info: Microsoft.Hosting.Lifetime[0] # Application started.
+Press Ctrl+C to shut down. # info: Microsoft.Hosting.Lifetime[0] # Hosting environment: Production # info: Microsoft.Hosting.Lifetime[0] # Content root path: /home/yourusername/AspNetSite/

 Make sure to update the 'User' to your username.
 Refer to the comments for an explanation of the specified options.
 For more information on the service unit configuration file, read the freedesktop manual page or the Red Hat documentation.